zetane/zetaforgedev/README.md

 ## Getting Started

 **Installation**
-You can install ZetaForge Python Package through pip by running the following command in your terminal:
+You can install ZetaForgeDev Python Package through pip by running the following command in your terminal:

 ```
 pip install zetaforge
 ```

-Or, you can clone the ZetaForge GitHub repository and install from source by running:
+Or, you can clone the ZetaForgeDev GitHub repository and install from source by running:

 ```
 git clone https://github.com/zetane/zetaforge